7P notes: Apple iPad versus drawing tablets

 Overview

-In this document we'll compare ipads to the two kinds of drawing tablets:
+In this document, I compare iPads to these two kinds of drawing tablets:

 Apps

-• Some popular drawing apps like are available on iOS, MacOS, Windows.
+• Some apps are available on iOS and desktop OS's (MacOS, Windows)

-• However, some PC applications are either not available on the iPad or not available as the full-featured versions
+• Some applications are either not available on the iPad at all

 • Example: Photoshop only has a "lite" version available on iOS